-The amendments to IFRS 16 do not explicitly require lessees to disclose the major types of rent concessions received, however, in accordance with IFRS 16.51, A Layout (International) Group considers this information necessary in order for users of the financial statements to assess the effect that leases have on the financial statements.
+IFRS 16 does not explicitly require lessees to disclose the major types of rent concessions received, however, in accordance with IFRS 16.51, A Layout considers this information necessary in order for users of the financial statements to assess the effect that leases have on the financial statements.

-A Layout (International) Group has also disclosed a reconciliation of the change in lease liabilities as part of note 10, in accordance with IAS 7.44A and 44B, which require an entity to disclose the changes in liabilities arising from financing activities.
+A Layout has also disclosed a reconciliation of the change in lease liabilities as part of note 11, in accordance with IAS 7.44A and 44B, which require an entity to disclose the changes in liabilities arising from financing activities.